 5.X.1 General

-A device may provide performance index of an individual component as the highest performance value that has been decided in a manufacturing process or dynamically available at the requested moment.
-When the device is provisioned for a service, all or some of the processes constituting the service are executed in the device.
-The device may report the optimal performance in consideration of all necessary processes to be executed at the same time, rather than the highest performance of a each component in sole operation.
+A device may provide media capability of an individual component as the highest performance value that has been decided in a manufacturer or measured at the requested moment.
+When the device plays AR media, all of the required processes are executed in the device.
+The device may report the optimal performance in consideration of all necessary processes to be executed at the same time, rather than the highest performance of each component in sole operation.

 A processing flow information identifies all processes executed in the device for a service.